How to Record Your Voice on a Mac

 How to see your audio recordings

-Once you record your audio using your preferred method, you may want to see them and share it with your friends and colleagues.
+Once you record your audio using your preferred method, you may want to see it and share it with your friends and colleagues.

-You can also click on the Rewind or Fast Forward button below the waveform to go back or skip ahead receptively with a 15-second interval.
+- You can also click on the Rewind or Fast Forward buttons below the waveform to go back or skip ahead receptively with a 15-second interval.

-If you recorded your voice using either QuickTime Player or GarageBand, finding your recordings is as easy as opening the Finder and navigating to the location you saved the recordings to.
-While it’s possible that you might have stored your audio files at another location on your Mac, the QuickTime Player and GarageBand apps have default folders that you can navigate to.
+If you recorded your voice using either QuickTime Player or GarageBand, finding your recordings is as easy as opening the Finder and navigating to the location where you saved the recordings.
+While you might have stored your audio files at another location on your Mac, the QuickTime Player and GarageBand apps have default folders that you can navigate to.

 Related: How to Check Your Battery Health on a MacBook

-Recordings created using the Voice Memos can be edited to perform several modifications like replace part of the audio, trim it, enhance its quality, duplicate, and rename the recording.
+Recordings created using Voice Memos can be edited to perform several modifications like replacing part of the audio, trimming it, enhancing its quality, duplicating, and renaming the recording.

 Replace part of your recording

-After your new recording is complete, click on the Replace option and then select ‘Done’.
+- After your new recording is complete, click on Replace and then select Done.

 Trim your recording short

-When the recording is open, click the Edit button.
+- When the recording is open, click on Edit at the top right corner.

-If you wish to remove the selected waveform range instead, you can click on the Delete option.
+- If you wish to remove the selected waveform range instead, you can click on Delete.

-After you have made the necessary changes, click on the ‘Save’ button.
+- After you have made the necessary changes, click on Save.

 Reduce background noise and reverberation

-Inside the Edit window, you will need to click the Enhance button.
+- Inside the Edit window, you will need to click on the Enhance icon at the top right corner.
 Your recording will now be modified to suppress all the unnecessary sounds it might have had in the background.

 Duplicate a recording

-A new recording will now appear on the left sidebar with the same contents from the existing recording.
+- A new recording will now appear on the left sidebar with the same contents as the existing recording.
 This is helpful in situations where you want to edit a recording but you don’t want to lose the original audio when doing so.

 Rename a recording